fbpx

 tuna pasta with basil 2

-If you love southern Mediterranean foods and make them frequently, you probably have many of the ingredients for this recipe on hand already; if not, they're easy to get and simple to assemble in this quick and light pasta dish you don't have to be a fish lover to enjoy.
+If you love southern Mediterranean dishes and make them frequently, you probably have many of the ingredients for this recipe on hand already; if not, they’re easy to get and simple to assemble in this quick and light pasta dish you don’t have to be a fish lover to enjoy.
+Clickable links will take you to the products I recommend and use myself.

 Ingredients